microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/Remove-MgGroupTeamScheduleTimeOffReason.md

 ## SYNOPSIS
 Mark a timeOffReason as inactive by setting the isActive property.
 Every team must include at least one timeoff reason.
-This method does not remove the specified timeOffReason instance. timeOffItem instances that have been assigned this reason remain assigned to this reason.
+This method doesn't remove the specified timeOffReason instance. timeOffItem instances that have been assigned this reason remain assigned to this reason.
+This API is available in the following national cloud deployments.

 ## SYNTAX